Faster Traffic Pattern for 2010

 might take WideOrbit's engineering team from six to 15 hours.

 In comparison, the "scale of effort to create a BXF integration is

 man-months to man-years," he says.
 "It takes a lot of time, because

 there's a lot more to it, and a lot more information being passed back and

-automation vendors on BXF protocols, and Mathewson expects tangible improvement
+vendors on BXF protocols, and Mathewson expects tangible improvement in that

 "We believe that having a live log, which is the goal of BXF, does

 provide some real advantages to broadcasters," he says.
 "But it also